Bamberfishcake/Newshound/README.md

   the underlying facts, with nothing invented or lost?

 Content that fails verification is held for manual review rather than published automatically.
-The system is designed to prefer *no output* over *wrong output*.
+The system is designed to favour *no output* over *wrong output*.

 ## Status